 Dog’s Colorful Day by Ema Dodd was a huge hit at our house when my son was little.
 He loved identifying the colors of all the drips of paint, ice cream and more that Dog gets on him throughout the day.
 Now that I am back in the classroom, my students love doing the same thing.
 This is a great book not only because it has counting and colors but because of the language it uses while the spots of color are splatting, squashing and squishing onto his beautiful white fur.
 Students love repeating these words with enthusiasm as he noted how poor Dog was getting so messy!
 It’s a fun book to read and one that I added to my collection years ago.

 Sally Goes to the Farm by Stephen Huneck Sally is a black lab who goes to the farm to meet Molly a yellow lab and see what it’s like to be on a farm.
 I liked this book, and my daughter did too when we read it a few years ago.
 Its text is very very short, but the illustrations are magnificent.
-We both giggled at the dogs drinking milk straight from a cow being milked.
+We both giggled at the dogs drinking milk straight from a cow.
 Does that really happen on a farm?
-I have no clue, but it sure made my daughter laugh when she was a preschooler.
+I have no clue, but it sure made my daughter laugh.
 This was also a good book for emergent readers to read because of the length of text and how well the illustrations support it.

 Pet Show! by Ezra Jack Keats is about a children’s pet show in an urban neighborhood.
 Everyone brings their pet, but Archie can’t seem to find his wayward cat.
 At the show, pets are brought by their owners to get prizes for all kinds of categories, like brightest goldfish, handsomest frog, and busiest ants.
 I love this because as children listen, they are learning wonderful language full of creative adjectives.
 In the end, creativity wins out as Archie finds a creative way to be part of this awesome pet show!